Tui Na Deep Tissue Massage

 Tui na deep tissue massage is a holistic, therapeutic, deep tissue massage based on the principles of Chinese medicine.

-Tui na includes a wide variety of techniques to promote blood flow, break up scar tissue and speed healing.
-Tui na is highly flexible, and I use it for all sorts of problems, including those that you might seek sports massage, other styles of deep tissue massage, holistic massage or any other remedial therapeutic massage for.
+Tui na includes a variety of techniques to promote blood flow, break up scar tissue and speed healing.
+Tui na is very flexible, and I use it to resolve all sorts of problems, including those that you might seek sports massage, other styles of deep tissue massage, holistic massage or any other remedial therapeutic massage for.

 Tui na can be applied in a chair or on a massage couch.
 It is done through a light cloth, so you don’t need to remove any clothing.
 This gives us an even surface to apply our techniques, and means we don’t need to rub oils in to work.